 The District entered into a Joint Powers Agreement (JPA) on July 1, 2010, with the Towns of Fairfax and San Anselmo to become a member of the Ross Valley Fire Service (the Authority).
 The JPA was amended effective July 1, 2012, to include the Town of Ross.
 The Authority provides fire protection, emergency, and related services within the Fairfax-San Anselmo-Ross area.
-Pursuant to the JPA, the District makes monthly payments to the Authority based on its Percentage Share (12.8%) of the Authority's adopted budget for the fiscal year 2015-2016.
-After three years, the Percentage Share will be reviewed by the Board of Directors and adjusted if warranted by changes in the members' relative population sizes, number of structures, assessed values, service calls, or other relevant factors.
+Pursuant to the JPA, the District makes monthly payments to the Authority based on its Percentage Share (12.8%) of the Authority's adopted budget.
+Periodically, the Percentage Share will be reviewed by the Board of Directors and adjusted if warranted by changes in the members' relative population sizes, number of structures, assessed values, service calls, or other relevant factors.